iCliniq Logo

 Early diagnosis helps in better treatment and a better prognosis.
 All ONH patients with central nervous system defects or endocrinopathies can benefit from the help of a multidisciplinary team of physicians, including a neurologist, neurosurgeon, endocrinologist, and various other specialists from departments like occupational, physical, and speech therapists.

-The management depends on the diagnosis and signs and symptoms.
-After the treatment, the follow-up regime should be strictly taken care of.
-The recommended follow-up is semi-annual for those suffering from growth patterns and annually for those having defects with visual.
-Also, surgical correction can be considered in those with strabismus with symmetrical functional vision in both eyes and with the potential to develop binocularity.
+Management depends on the diagnosis and signs and symptoms.
+After treatment, the follow-up regime should be strictly followed.
+The recommended follow-up is semi-annual for those suffering from growth patterns and annually for those having visual defects.
+Also, surgical correction can be considered in those with strabismus, who have symmetrical functional vision in both eyes and the potential to develop binocularity.

 Conclusion

-Optic nerve hypoplasia affects the vision along with various other systemic effects.
+Optic nerve hypoplasia may compromise a child's vision.
+It may also target other areas of the brain related to physical development or hormone production, which support regular bodily functions.
+A medical professional can diagnose the child and provide a customized treatment plan based on their symptoms.
 The prognosis becomes better with early diagnosis and regular follow-up.
-One can consult a specialist online through online medical platforms to know more about this condition.
+One can consult a specialist online through medical platforms to learn more about this condition.

 Source Article IclonSourcesSource Article Arrow